Bird calls in the Engadin

 Whinchat ■■

-.
-Automatically generated from Xeno-Canto recording
+- song.
+Automatically generated from Xeno-Canto recording.

 Call: „teck, teck“ (ähnlich wie wenn man zwei Steine zusammen schlägt) [Link]